SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 You can also specify a specific license you wish a package to have from one of our [built-in options](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/blob/main/Sources/App/Models/License.swift).
 For example, a query of [`license:lgpl-2.1`](https://swiftpackageindex.com/search?query=license%3Algpl-2.1) matches any package with the license LGPL 2.1.

+#### Querying authors or keywords

+You can also search for packages which are creaed by a specific user or organisation using the key `author`.
+For example, a query of [`fluent author:vapor`](https://swiftpackageindex.com/search?query=fluent+author%3Avapor) matches any package containing the word "fluent" that is also owned by the vapor organisation.

+Similarly, you can search for packages that contain a certain keyword such as by using [`keyword:accessibility`](https://swiftpackageindex.com/search?query=keyword%3Aaccessibility) which matches any package which contains the keyword "accessibility".

 #### Excluding results

 You can also exclude packages that match a given query by prefixing the filter value with an `!` character.